InfAurora/Algorithms/README.md

 ## **Arrays**
  * **Static Arrays**
+    * Arrays need to store spaces in memory back to back
    * A static array, is an array where you have to specify the size of the array, and that array size will never change.
    * **Getting** or **setting** in a static array runs in constant time $O(1)$
    * **Creating**(Initializing) an array will take up $O(n)$ space